dummy-image

 Record Yourself While Practicing or Use a Virtual Assistant like Orai

 Record yourself presenting and practice your speech.
-You can use orai to practice https://youtu.be/3PSQiMCnL5A.
+You can use orai to practice:

 Avoid Booze as Much as Possible

-It is always best to stick with drinking only a glass before your speech, especially if you get drunk quickly.
-If you do not need to drink, avoid alcohol until after your toast so that you don’t end up saying inappropriate things or forget your lines.
+It is always best to drink only a glass before your speech, especially if you get drunk quickly.
+If you do not need to drink, avoid alcohol until after your toast so that you don’t end up saying inappropriate things or forgetting your lines.

 Don’t Try too Hard: Just Be Yourself